edwardtheharris/dotfiles/index.md

   is short for Active Directory, which is a collection of network services that are intended to provide an enhanced LDAP service.

+Ansible
+  [Ansible](https://docs.ansible.com/) offers open-source automation that is simple, flexible, and powerful.

+ArchLinux
+  [ArchLinux](https://archlinux.org) a lightweight and flexible Linux® distribution that tries to Keep It Simple.

 [crowdsec](https://www.crowdsec.net/)
   A free, OSS firewall that takes advantage of the wisdom of crowds.